How Microsoft's Azure Cloud Option Stacks Up in the Modern Workplace

 Any solution that can ensure improved productivity and uptime is an asset in today’s business world.
 Delivering a 99.95% monthly Service Level Agreement (SLA), Azure allows your organization to run and develop highly accessible applications without focusing on the infrastructure.

-The Azure management portal, allows users to build, deploy and manage cloud resources in an easy-to-use hub.
+The Azure management portal, seen in Figure 1, allows users to build, deploy and manage cloud resources in an easy-to-use hub.
 You and your team can manage web apps, databases, virtual machines, virtual networks, storage and Visual Studio team projects.
 Businesses can personalize their dashboard based on work style and priority.

 The enhanced architecture ensures servers and applications experience fewer delays and offer improved availability.
 Scalability around virtualization is much greater, too — users can access a terabyte of memory virtually with Azure.